 What I Thought

-Ever since I read The Hatching a couple of months ago, this series has become one of my favorites.
+Ever since I read The Hatching (affiliate link) a couple of months ago, this series has become one of my favorites.
 It is ironic, especially considering the depth of my hatred for spiders.
 But, there is something about the way Boone spins his story that makes it a truly satisfying, creepy tale.
 I loved how Boone used spiders, the seemingly innocuous creature most people are afraid of, and made them truly horrifying.